From the Field

 The above rates includes all accommodation; meals; all transfers; all three internal flights including meet/greet and airport drop off; park fees; private safari drives; photographic tuition, guiding services of an internationally acclaimed professional African wildlife photographer; exclusive use of photographic hides.

 30% deposit confirms your booking.
-Only spaces available for a total of 3 people on this exclusive workshop and only two workshops planned for 2017.
+Only spaces available for a total of 3 photographers on this exclusive workshop.
 The above cost only applies if the tour is fully booked with 3 participants.

 |Why this is the workshop for you...|

 - The entire workshop caters for only 3 photographers.
 This affords you personalized photographic tuition that regular scheduled tours are unable to.
 For every single safari drive you take, you will benefit by having a professional African wildlife photographer on board who will share with you his own unique recipe for photographing Africa's wildlife.